-In 1890-2 George Whitaker, the architect, was responsible for the demolition of what remained of Rich Lodge together with the old Bolton Beer House on the corner of Earl's Court Road and Old Brompton (Richmond) Road.
-He designed a new public house known for the next hundred years as The Boltons (after that, briefly called Whitaker's
+Herbert Court Mansions was the next development, in 1891-2, followed by Langham Mansions in 1894-6, originally with a billiard room and a reading room (euphemism for smoking room) in the basement.
+In 1890-2 George Whitaker, the architect, was responsible for demolishing what remained of Rich Lodge together with the old Bolton Beer House on the corner of Earl's Court Road and Old Brompton (Richmond) Road and designing a new public house known for the next hundred years as The Boltons (after that briefly called Whitaker's and now O'Neill's) together with nos.
+304-322 Earl's Court Road and The Mansions in Old Brompton Road.